n8kolenberg/klarna_docs/docs/klarna_checkout.md

  ```

  #### 3. Render the Snippet in Your Checkout Page 👨‍💻
- Get the value of ```html_snippet``` from create checkout order call response and embed into merchant checkout page (either embed in page served by backend endpoint, or through Ajax call from server and dynamically inject using JavaScript)
+ Get the value of ```html_snippet``` from the create checkout order call response and embed into merchant checkout page (either embed in page served by backend endpoint, or through Ajax call from server and dynamically inject using JavaScript)
  ```javascript
  getSnippet(function (htmlSnippet) {
    var checkoutContainer = document.getElementById('my-checkout-container')